metalcycling/openstructure/modules/doc/actions.rst

      * "model_ligands": A list of ligands in the model.
 If ligands were provided explicitly with --model-ligands, elements of the list will be the paths to the ligand SDF file(s).
-Otherwise, they will be the chain name and residue number of the ligand, separated by a dot.
+Otherwise, they will be the chain name, residue number and insertion code of the ligand, separated by a dot.
      * "reference_ligands": A list of ligands in the reference.
 If ligands were provided explicitly with --reference-ligands, elements of the list will be the paths to the ligand SDF file(s).
-Otherwise, they will be the chain name and residue number of the ligand, separated by a dot.
+Otherwise, they will be the chain name, residue number and insertion code of the ligand, separated by a dot.
      * "status": SUCCESS if everything ran through.
 In case of failure, the only content of the JSON output will be "status" set to FAILURE and an additional key: "traceback".

     Each score is opt-in and, be enabled with optional arguments and is added to the output.
 Keys correspond to the values in "model_ligands" above.
-    Only assigned mapped ligands are reported.
+    Only assigned (mapped) ligands are reported.

     options:
       -h, --help            show this help message and exit